 Unauthorised senders

-Step 6: Fix Authentication Issues
+Step 6: Fix Any Problems

-For any legitimate senders that are failing:
+For any legitimate senders that are failing, here’s what to do:

 Common fixes: